 When it comes to unaccompanied children, Article 66 LFIP orders that the principle of “best interests of the child” shall be observed in all decisions concerning unaccompanied minor applicants.
 According to the new Article 66(B) LFIP, all children younger than 18 shall be placed in children’s shelters or other premises under the authority of the Ministry of Family and Social Services.[2]

 There is no clarity in Child Protection Law and its regulation.
-The law concerning exit procedures for refugee children staying in dormitories remained unclear in 2022.
+The law concerning exit procedures for refugee children staying in dormitories remained unclear.
 Children’s settlement is also problematic, and it is traumatizing because they are placed in dormitories by the juvenile police.
-Police officers often do not know what to do and how to treat children.
+Police officers often have lack of information on what to do and how to treat children.
 Practices change from district to district.
 Protection measures are taken when a child is placed in an orphanage, but a guardian is not appointed directly, which is problematic.
 Since the child does not have a legal representative, permission to leave cannot be obtained, even if all the other steps of family reunification are completed.
 PMM requires a legal representative for the child to leave the orphanage, but it is unclear who will handle the child’s exit process as no guardian has been appointed.
-In some institutions, this problem is solved by assigning an internal officer for the signature.[3]
-The cases of unaccompanied children were not thoroughly examined in Agri.
+In some institutions, this problem is solved by assigning an internal officer for the signature.[5]
 They are frequently detained in removal centres, where the administration of the removal centre appoints a detainee as the child’s representative.
 Two siblings, for instance, were detained in a removal centre, and a detained family was appointed as their legal representative.
-They were required to be deported along with their designated representatives were deported.[4]
-It is reported as a general problem that allocation of responsibility for unaccompanied minors is not clear, which causes conflicts between the provincial units of the Ministry of Family, Labour and Social Policies, children’s police and PMM and results in protection gaps.[5]
+They were required to be deported along with their designated representatives were deported.[6]
+It is reported as a general problem that allocation of responsibility for unaccompanied minors is not clear, which causes conflicts between the provincial units of the Ministry of Family, Labour and Social Policies, children’s police and PMM and results in protection gaps.[7]

-Stakeholders reported unaccompanied minors entered Türkiye.
 A Ukrainian businessman welcomed unaccompanied children into his hotel in Antalya.
 A second one is located in Eryaman, Ankara.
 In the one in Eryaman, minors aging from 3 to 15 have resided while children older than 15 have placed in Antalya.
-The accommodations operated in close collaboration with the Ministry of Family and Social Services.[7]
+The accommodations operated in close collaboration with the Ministry of Family and Social Services.[12]
+The Ministry of Family and Social Services provides protection and care services to a total of 574 Ukrainian citizens, 418 of whom are children and 156 of whom are adults[13].

 Reception of survivors of torture or violence

 Due to language barriers, access to justice can be particularly challenging for women.
-They receive legal notifications in Turkish, not in their native languages Additionally, women may fear the justice system and the loss of their status and rights.
+They receive legal notifications in Turkish, not in their native languages.
+Additionally, women may fear of accessing the justice system and the loss of their status and rights[20].
 The cancellation of social support and social cohesion programmes increased refugee women’s social isolation and exposed them to domestic violence.
-Even greater obstacles exist for women refugees from vulnerable groups, such as sex workers, to access health services.
-They lack access to sexual health information, health care facilities, HIV testing centres, and counselling services.[12]
+Even greater obstacles exist for women refugees from vulnerable groups, such as sex workers, to access health services, for instance, they often lack access to sexual health information, health care facilities, HIV testing centres, and counselling services.[21]
+Asylum-seeking women, especially single women, may be exposed to discrimination on the grounds of gender, especially in finding a rental house, taking part in social life, and accessing labour market[22].
+Fear of deportation leads to underreporting of GBV cases, law enforcement’s negative attitudes further complicate complaint processes and the tendency to hide child marriages in refugee communities also pose significant barriers to addressing GBV[23].

 Reception of LGBTQI+ persons

 In addition, transgender persons who start or are undergoing gender reassignment process may face obstacles in securing treatment due to hospitals’ limited familiarity with this field, as well as restricted financial capacity to afford hormones which are not covered by social security.
-In general, they consult the nearest research and training public hospitals with medical councils responsible for deciding on medico- legal processes.
-Under the management of Pozitif Living Association and with the financial support of UNFPA, a new project enabling the purchase of prescribed hormones from pharmacies for up to three months began in 2022.
-In addition, the project provides a one-time payment for a doctor’s appointment for GSS recipients whose GSS got deactivated due to the one-year rule, if the applicant encounters difficulties in accessing an appointment due to language barriers or gender-based discrimination.[18]
-In 2022, Izmir courts reportedly issued rulings in favor of transgender persons’ transition processes, access to hormone therapy, and name-changing procedures.[19]
-In Mersin, however, the courts issued two negative interim decisions regarding the transgender reassignment process: in one interim decision, the court ruled that the applicant would not receive legal aid and granted the applicant additional time to pay the court fees.
-The applicant could only continue with IOM’s financial support.
-In a separate instance, the court demanded the applicant to pay for a deposit fee which is an unusual practice in this type of cases.[20]
+The gender reassignment process can only be carried out in certain cities in Türkiye where there are hospitals having specialised services for this process.
+Under the management of Positive Living Association and with the financial support of UNFPA, a new project enabling the purchase of prescribed hormones from pharmacies for up to three months.
+In addition, the project provides a one-time payment for a doctor’s appointment for GSS recipients whose GSS got deactivated due to the one-year rule, if the applicant encounters difficulties in accessing an appointment due to language barriers or gender-based discrimination.[40]
+Red Umbrella Sexual Health and Human Rights Association provides legal information to those who wish to file a lawsuit or seek information about the process, this includes details about the legal procedure and how to obtain legal support.

 Reception of persons living with HIV

 People living with HIV are not explicitly identified as a group having special needs in the LFIP.
-However, PMM has classified individuals living with HIV as chronic disease holders, and as a consequence, international protection holders can receive the necessary medical services one year after registering.
-Few NGOs deal with the needs of this group such as Poziif Yasam Association in İstanbul (Anatolian / European sides), Yalova, Denizli, Mersin, Eskisehir and Kirmizi Semsiye Cinsel Saglik ve Insan Haklari Association in Ankara.
-In 2022, in a case involving an applicant with HIV, an Istanbul court ruled that the applicant’s GSS registration must be reactivated due to the applicant’s special needs.
-Since 2021, Pozitif Yasam and Kirmizi Semsiye Cinsel Saglik ve Insan Haklari Association have provided prescription assistance to HIV+ individuals for up to three months, or six months in exceptional circumstances.
+However, PMM has classified individuals living with HIV as chronic disease holders, and as a consequence, international protection holders can continue receiving the necessary medical services one year after registering.
+Few NGOs deal with the needs of this group such as Positive Living Association in İstanbul (Anatolian / European sides), Yalova, Denizli, Mersin, Eskisehir and Red Umbrella Sexual Health and Human Rights Association in Ankara.
+In 2023, for applicants with HIV, in general courts ruled that the applicant’s GSS registration must be reactivated due to the applicant’s special needs.
+Since 2021, Positive Living Association and Red Umbrella Sexual Health and Human Rights Association have provided prescription assistance to HIV+ individuals for up to three months, or six months in exceptional circumstances.
 The reason behind the need for assistance is the significant delay in reactivating the health coverage of international protection applicants after a year.
-This process was normally straightforward prior to COVID-19 and took a couple of days if the applicant could demonstrate that they were informed of their HIV+ status in Türkiye and continue to receive treatment there, but after 2021, this process could take months.
 Since there should be no interruption in this form of treatment, these two organisations, with UNFPA funding, started providing assistance to the applicants.
 In addition, the stigma against refugees living with HIV is quite persistent and they are blamed for the rising number of HIV cases in Türkiye.
 Lack of access to contraceptives is a further obstacle to their sexual safety.
-To combat this issue, the Poztif Yasam and Kirmizi Semsiye Cinsel Saglik ve Insan Haklari Associations have been distributing condoms and conducting trainings on sexual health and safety.
-Furthermore, they refer some applicants to testing centres because they believe the number of refugees living with HIV to be higher than the actual figure.[29]
+To combat this issue, the Positive Living Association and Red Umbrella Sexual Health and Human Rights Associationhave been distributing condoms and conducting trainings on sexual health and safety.
+Furthermore, they refer some applicants to testing centres because they believe the number of refugees living with HIV to be higher than the actual figure.[48]
+Positive Living Association started a new project in 2023 aiming to empower people living with HIV and support their capacity building through counseling and up-to-date HIV information[49].

 NGOs also helped Ukrainians living with HIV present in Türkiye.
 They primarily provided services in Istanbul and Antalya, but as of late 2022, they started to leave Türkiye.
 The majority of this profile legally resides in Türkiye on a temporary or permanent residency basis.[50]
 ASAM provided translation assistance to vulnerable Ukrainians, such as persons living with HIV, LGBTIQ+ and the elderly.